-When transitioning to a new diet, it's natural for some pets to have slightly upset stomachs (or even vomit) as the bacteria in your pet's digestive tract adjusts to breaking down the new food.
-This is why the transition period is crucial.
+When transitioning to a new diet, it's natural for some pets to have upset stomachs (or even vomit) as the bacteria in their digestive tract adjusts to breaking down the new food.

-If you need further assistance, you can always reach us at email@example.com or (415) 991-0669 and our knowledgable Customer Care team would be happy to walk you through the transition.
+If you need further assistance, please contact us by clicking here or by calling/texting (415) 991-0669, and our knowledgeable Customer Care team would be happy to walk you through the transition.

 If for some reason your pet gets an upset stomach once already transitioned, it may be for a variety of reasons.
 We recommend either feeding a half portion at their next meal or skipping a meal to give your pet's digestive bacteria a chance to reset.
 If vomiting persists for more than 3 days or you are noticing a change in appetite or overall behavior, we recommend speaking with your veterinarian.